Kenneth R Smith

 – global change impacts on terrestrial carbon cycling –

 As an ecosystem ecologist, I am interested in the effects of environmental change on Earth’s ecosystems.
-My research incorporates core disciplines of plant physiology, ecology, and biogeochemistry to study how terrestrial carbon dynamics are influenced by anthropogenic activities and global change.
+My research incorporates the disciplines of plant ecophysiology, soil microbial ecology, and biogeochemistry to study how terrestrial carbon (C) and nutrient cycling dynamics are influenced by rapid global change.

-My postdoctoral research in Dr. Bonnie Waring's lab at Utah State University employs novel laboratory and field methods to better understand the processes that underlie the formation of stable soil organic matter (SOM).
+My postdoctoral research in the Waring Lab at Utah State University employs novel laboratory and field techniques to test emerging concepts on the role of soil microbes in mediating soil C losses and the formation of stable soil organic C (SOC).

-In my dissertation work in Dr. Richard Thomas' lab at West Virginia University, I examined the effects of atmospheric nitrogen deposition on carbon cycling in high-elevation red spruce forests in central Appalachia.
-I have also worked in high-elevation red cedar forests in this region to examine how tree physiology has changed under decades of atmospheric pollution.
+For my dissertation work in the Thomas Lab at West Virginia University, I examined the legacy effects of nitrogen (N) deposition on C and N cycling patterns in high-elevation red spruce forests in central Appalachia.
+I have also worked in a number of mixed forests in the region to model how historical tree growth and physiology have been impacted through decades of acid deposition.

 Aug 2018: Thanks to everyone who attended our ESA organized session discussing emerging paradigms of SOM formation!
 Check out the latest from the Waring Lab (link)!

 Aug 2018: And that's a wrap for Moab BLEACH!
 Stay tuned for more updates...